-Thus, there is a 21-month period during which the FAFSA can be filed.
+Thus, there is a typically a 21-month period during which the FAFSA can be filed.

-It is best to file the FAFSA as soon as possible on or after October 1.
+However, it is best to file the FAFSA as soon as possible once it becomes available.
 Students who file the FAFSA during the first three months tend to get double the grants, on average, of students who file the FAFSA later.

 More than a dozen states award state grants on a first-come, first-served basis or until the money runs out.
 Other states have FAFSA deadlines in December, January, February and March.
 Some colleges have early deadlines, sometimes called priority deadlines, during which more institutional financial aid is available.
 Check with your college’s financial aid office to find out about specific deadlines.

 Even some federal aid, such as campus-based aid, can be depleted.
 Each college gets a fixed allocation of Federal Supplemental Educational Opportunity Grants (FSEOG) and Federal Work-Study (FWS) funding.
 When the money is fully awarded, there is no more money available.

 File the FAFSA every year, even if you got nothing other than an unsubsidized loan last year.
 More than 2 million students who don’t file the FAFSA would have qualified for a Federal Pell Grant – more than a third of non-applicants – and 1.2 million would have qualified for the maximum Federal Pell Grant.

 Which Form to File

 There may be two FAFSAs that can be filed at any one time, the FAFSA for the current academic year and the FAFSA for the upcoming academic year.
 Make sure you are filing the correct one.
 During the overlap period, about 90% of students are applying for financial aid for the academic year that begins in the fall, not the current school year.

 How to File the FAFSA

 To file the FAFSA, first get a federal student aid ID (FSA ID) from fsaid.ed.gov.
 The FSA ID is a username and password that is used to electronically sign the FAFSA.
 Students and parents should each get their own FSA ID.
 Do not share your FSA ID with anybody.